 Continental Divide Trail – April 29, 2009

-I leaned back against the side of the ravine, squeezing canned cheese onto slices of pepperoni – heaven in a heart stopping snack.
+I leaned back against the side of the ravine, squeezing canned cheese onto slices of pepperoni – heaven in a heart-stopping snack.
 My hiking metabolism burns through the cholesterol before it has time to clog up my arteries.
-I tell myself this every time I stuff some wonderful bit of sugary, fatty goodness into my mouth, that I would probably never eat at home.
+I tell myself this every time I stuff some wonderful, sugary, fatty goodness into my mouth that I would probably never eat at home.

 “Want some?”
 I said, holding out the can.

 “Sure,” he said as he grinned back at me, holding out his healthy multi-grain cracker in the palm of a dirt-crusted hand.

 I looked over to see Katie half-standing and peering over the top of the ravine.
 I studied her for a moment.
 Wiry strands of hair poked out under her wide-brimmed, white sun hat.
 It was pulled low over the top half of her face, obscured by huge, black, square prescription sunglasses.
 Protruding immediately beneath the sunglasses was a small bit of a nose perched on top of white, zinc-covered lips.
 She pursed them thoughtfully as she peered out across the dry ground.

 I just watched it.
 How could she even see anything through those glasses?
 She was probably watching a thin, bony, desert cow.
 Movement of any type was fascinating here, and small, normally irrelevant moments were often the high point of the day in this dry, dusty landscape.
 I sighed and stood up slowly on screaming feet with shards of glass embedded into them – slowly.